-TIP #3: The best time to see the famous Snow Geese is from October until December, with mid-November being the peak of the Snow Goose season.
+TIP #3: The best time to see the famous Snow Geese is from October until December.
+The peak of the Snow Goose season is mid-November.

 TIP #4: Don’t expect to see as many Snow Geese and as close as in the photo below, but it’s not impossible.
 More likely you’ll hear and see them in the distance, so don’t forget your binoculars and zoom lens for your camera.

-TIP #5: Expect crowds and a full parking lot on sunny weekends and statutory holidays.
-The place is most beautiful in the sunshine, but, to avoid the crowds, weekdays are best.
-Also, of all four seasons, interestingly, summer is arguably the most beautiful but also the quietest.
+TIP #5: Expect crowds and a full parking lot on sunny weekends and statutory holidays, as the place is most beautiful in the sunshine.
+To avoid the crowds weekdays are best.
+Also, of all four seasons, summer is arguably the most beautiful but also ironically the quietest.

 For more information about the sanctuary, visit the George C. Reifel Migratory Bird Sanctuary website.